 Enter Beachspoke and their boutique boltholes in beautiful British locations; namely Cornwall and the Cotswolds.
-Mighty impressed by the imagery online, we arrange a two-night stay at the sleek-sounding Black Moon – a one-bedroom bayside apartment in St Ives, promising close-up sea views, and its own private cave, no less.
+Mighty impressed by the imagery online, we arrange a two-night stay at the sleek-sounding Black Moon – a one-bedroom bayside apartment in St Ives, promising close-up sea views and its own private cave, no less.

 Not far from a little residence selling houseleeks on its garden wall, we spot the door to our place – set in a charming, unassuming frontage.
 Yet, a turn of the key later, when the apartment comes into view, it’s a different story.
-Because while ‘sexy’ isn’t necessarily the first word we’d think to pair with a British seaside scene, Black Moon’s open-plan interior – with big glass doors framing the ocean and opening straight out to it, if we don’t count the stretch of sandy beach a few metres below us – is.
+Because while ‘sexy’ isn’t necessarily the first word we’d think to pair with a British seaside scene, Black Moon’s open-plan interior – with big glass doors framing the ocean and opening straight out to it, bar the stretch of sandy beach a few metres below us – is.
 Seriously so.

 Think textured granite walls illuminated by subtle spotlighting; contemporary art works in chic mono; gorgeous handcrafted silver and earthenware in the kitchen; carved stone candlesticks ostensibly teleported from the boudoir of an ancient goddess.
-The elegant seaside vibe of the lounge – pristine white sofa with cotton throws and fat velvet cushions in oceanic blues and greens; coffee table chiselled from rock into a seashell design and decorated with ornaments in various other organic materials – blends surprisingly beautifully with the decadent Eastern influence of the bedroom, which makes the place really stand out.
+The elegant seaside vibe of the lounge – pristine white sofa with cotton throws and fat velvet cushions in oceanic blues and greens; coffee table chiselled from rock into a seashell design and decorated with ornaments in various other organic materials – blends surprisingly well with the decadent Eastern influence of the bedroom, which makes the place really stand out.
 We fall instantly for the super-kingsize custom-made bed featuring oriental scenes etched on its dark wooden frame – and gleefully fall onto it to admire a nearby ornate chest and huge antique mirror in distressed gold.

 After a little Netflix and chill (see original definition) back at home, we descend the steps leading down from the trapdoor in the lounge, to make-believe we’re smugglers in our cave.
-Lighting up the bejewelled candlesticks – smugglers’ treasure, mind – curling up on the sprawling, furry throws softening the rocky surfaces, we crack on with a cosy game of cards before the complimentary bubbly kicks in and the vibe turns to ‘gentle cave rave a deux’.
+Lighting up the bejewelled candlesticks – smugglers’ treasure, mind – and curling up on the sprawling, furry throws softening the rocky surfaces, we crack on with a cosy game of cards before the complimentary bubbly kicks in and the vibe turns to ‘gentle cave rave a deux’.
 Nothing brings the outside in here quite as much as this inspired feature – rusty boat chains, driftwood and all – designed to offer unique and memorable moments of relaxation.

 Usually ‘sea sounds: eight hours’ is our go-to YouTube search when having trouble sleeping but, come bedtime, there’s no need with the real thing right outside – the sound of the inbound tide proving wonderfully soothing, especially with the sliding bedroom mirror-door kept open so we can see out across the water when we wake.

-Tearing ourselves away from said view when morning breaks, we collect a couple of fresh almond croissants from the grocer’s a few minutes’ walk away, and opt for a stroll around the reopened Tate Gallery – although weaving through the alleys en route with an ice cream is a challenge worthy of Tom Cruise, due to eagle-eyed gulls with frighteningly evolved strategems.
-We seek a meal uninterrupted at the Rum and Crab Shack – enjoying a 1960s soundtrack, friendly service and sensational fresh crab tacos, washed down with cocktails while we sit in an alcove overlooking the harbour, where youngsters race down to the water in their wetsuits.
+Tearing ourselves away from said view when morning breaks, we collect a couple of fresh almond croissants from the grocer’s a few minutes’ walk away, and opt for a stroll around the reopened Tate Gallery – weaving through the alleys en route with an ice cream is a challenge worthy of Tom Cruise, due to sharp-eyed gulls with frighteningly evolved strategems.
+We seek a meal uninterrupted at the Rum and Crab Shack – enjoying a 1960s soundtrack, friendly service and sensational fresh crab tacos, washed down with cocktails in an alcove overlooking the harbour, where youngsters race down to the water in their wetsuits.

-Heading back along the beach, to allow for a splash about in the crystal blue-green waters, and a wonderful encounter with tiny terriers Teddy, Bob, Lily and Ruby – forget people watching, we’re all about the pup-perving – we decide that catching a boat to Seal Island is the best use of our afternoon.
+Heading back along the beach, to allow for a splash about in the crystal blue-green waters, and an encounter with some tiny terriers, Teddy, Bob, Lily and Ruby – forget people watching, we’re all about the pup-perving – we decide that catching a boat to Seal Island is the best use of our afternoon.
 While they aren’t basking on the rocks in their hundreds, as our friendly driver informs us they often can be, we spot plenty bobbing their heads up and down in the water and looking blankly at us in answer to daft requests for a rendition of Kiss From a Rose.

-Exceptionally elegant and well thought out, with plenty of personality and one of the loveliest locations you could wish for, Black Moon is, hands down, the best place we’ve stayed in Cornwall.
+Exceptionally elegant and well thought-out, with plenty of personality and one of the loveliest locations you could wish for, Black Moon is, hands down, the best place we’ve stayed in Cornwall.
 Bally good job, Beachspoke.